actionml/docs.actionml.com/ur_quickstart.md

 }' http://localhost:8000/queries.json
 ```

-There are many examples of queries in the examples so use it to see how to form them in JSON.
-You can also query using one of the [PredictionIO SDKs]() for several different languages.
+There are many examples of queries in the examples directory so use them to see how to form the JSON and query parameters.
+You can also query using one of the PredictionIO SDKs for several different languages, go to [Apache PIO](http://predictionio.incubator.apache.org/datacollection/eventapi/) click "Integrating with your App" and "List of SDKs".

 ## Don't want to build Mahout?

-To get a version of the UR that does not require the latest Mahout get the UR v0.3.0 tagged version like this, but be aware that it is incompatible with Apache PredictionIO-{{> pioversionnum}}:
+To get a version of the UR that does not require the latest Mahout get the UR v0.3.0 tagged version like this, but be aware that it is incompatible with Apache PredictionIO-{{> pioversionnum}} and requires the ActionML fork [PredictionIO-0.9.7-aml](https://github.com/actionml/PredictionIO).
+Once this is insatlled get the older version of the UR:

 ```
 git clone https://github.com/actionml/template-scala-parallel-universal-recommendation.git ~/universal